RMIT Award for Research Impact (in the categories of Technology, Design, or Enterprise)

 Nomination and documentation

-The Awards Panel will consider the overall track record and performance of the nominee as indicated by but not limited to:
+The Awards Panel will consider the overall track record, relative to opportunity, and performance of the nominee as indicated by but not limited to:

 - Sources to corroborate the impact — list sources that will provide evidence of the research impact.

 Nominees should be aware that the Awards Panel will use information in ResearchMaster to validate research outputs provided in nominations.
 Please ensure that all reportable research output information is submitted via online form which can be found here.